The Western Australia Industry Participation Strategy

 - Promoting increased opportunities for local industry to develop import replacement capacity by giving local industry, in particular small or medium enterprises, a full, fair and reasonable opportunity to compete against foreign suppliers of goods or services.

-Key Components of the WAIPS
+What are the components of the WAIPS

 The WAIPS requires prospective suppliers to complete and submit a participation plan as part of their tender bid for contracts above relevant thresholds.
 Depending on the value of the supply contract, they may need to prepare either a “core” or “full” participation plan.